Iconoclasm — whether Christian images of Christ, Mary, and saints may be venerated, or whether they are idolatry

 Second Council of Nicaea

-Empress Irene and Emperor Constantine VI
+Empress Irene acting as regent for her son Emperor Constantine VI

-About 350 bishops
+About 350 bishops and numerous monks

 Outcome